|

 STEPHENSON'S DEPOT:

-They began by pitching their tents in even rows by company, typically with the captains tents
+They began by pitching their tents in even rows by company battle order, not in perspective

 While in camp, the men would spend each monotonous day rising to reveille at about sunrise,